-take overland flow, where applicable.
+- take overland flow, where applicable.

-> For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version.
+For help preparing a development application that meets the requirements of this code, refer to State code 10 of the current SDAP version and associated guidance material.

-> Removal of quarry material – State code 15
+Removal of quarry material – State code 15

-> This code covers assessable development of works for the removal of quarry material from watercourses or lakes.
-For help preparing a development application that meets the requirements of this code, refer to State code 15 of the current SDAP version.
+This code covers assessable development of works for the removal of quarry material from watercourses or lakes.
+For help preparing a development application that meets the requirements of this code, refer to State code 15 of the current SDAP version and associated guidance material.

-> Category 2 and 3 levees
+Category 2 and 3 levees

-> Works related to Category 2 and 3 levees are considered assessable development.
-For more information about assessment requirements, please read about constructing and modifying levee banks.
+Works related to Category 2 and 3 levees are considered assessable development.
+For more information about assessment requirements, read about constructing and modifying levee banks.

-> How to apply
+How to apply

-> Application forms are available from the Department of State Development, Infrastructure, Local Government and Planning (DSDMIP).
+Application forms are available from the Department of State Development, Infrastructure, Local Government and Planning (DSDILGP).
 You will need to use DA Form 1 (Development Application).

-> SARA provides the single agency lodgement and assessment point for applications.
+SARA provides the single agency lodgement and assessment point for applications.

-> DSDMIP coordinates the integrated assessment through SARA.
-Technical agencies, for example the Department of Regional Development, Manufacturing and Water, provide SARA with technical advice on whether the application complies with the state code.
+DSDILGP coordinates the integrated assessment through SARA.
+Technical agencies, for example the Department of Regional Development, Manufacturing and Water, provide SARA with technical advice on whether the application complies with the relevant state code.

-> Who to contact
+Who to contact

-> For more information about assessable development contact DSDMIP.
+For more information about assessable development, contact DSDILGP.

-> - Read about state planning laws.
+- Read about state planning laws.